erkaiyublog/erkaiyublog.github.io/_posts/2025-06-25-distillation-of-linux-kernel-doc.md

 # [Livepatch](https://www.kernel.org/doc/html/v6.11/livepatch/livepatch.html)
 Livepatching allows users to redirect function calls so that patches can be applied to critical functions without rebooting the system.

 There are multiple mechanisms in the Linux kernel that are directly related to **redirection of code execution**; namely: **kernel probes**, **function tracing**, and **livepatching**.
-All three approaches need to modify the existing code at runtime.
+All three approaches need to **modify the existing code at runtime**.
 Therefore they need to be aware of each other and not step over each other’s toes.
 See [this section](https://www.kernel.org/doc/html/v6.11/livepatch/livepatch.html#id4) for more details.

 A diagram demonstrating a naive understanding of livepatch: